pisinger/pisinger.github.io/_posts/2025-06-06-retrieve-azure-vm-run-commands-via-defender-signals.md

 author: pit
 date: 2025-06-06
 categories: [Blogging, Tutorial]
-tags: [defender, detection, hunting, azure, powershell, RunCommands]
+tags: [defender, detection, hunting, azure, RunCommands]
 render_with_liquid: false
 ---

 Hi there!
-I was recently asked whether it's possible to retrieve details about the actual commands executed via Azure VM Run Command when working with Microsoft Defender/Sentinel.
+I was recently asked whether it's possible to retrieve details about the actual commands executed via Azure VM Run Command when working with **Microsoft Defender** and **Sentinel**.
 Although there's no direct integration and Azure doesn't log these actions centrally in such granularity by default, I decided to dig deeper into the topic.

 > Full KQL query can be found in my [GitHub repo](https://github.com/pisinger/hunting/blob/main/defender-azure-vm-runcommands-hunting.kql).
 {: .prompt-tip}

-## Azure VM Run Command
+## ▶️Azure VM Run Command

 Azure VM Run Command provides a convenient way to execute scripts or commands on Azure Virtual Machines without requiring direct login access.
 It's especially handy for administrative tasks, troubleshooting, and automation scenarios.
 However, capturing the exact content of the commands executed through this feature - especially in a flexible or auditable way - can be somewhat challenging.